ChicagoWorldcon/wellington/CONTRIBUTING.md

   Find examples of other specs in the [spec directory](spec).
 * Do check your files with linting rules, either by running `rubocop` or by getting an [editor plugin](https://docs.rubocop.org/en/latest/integration_with_other_tools/) which runs rubocop for you.
-* [Mention any issues](https://gitlab.com/worldcon/2020-wellington/issues) relating to your change.
+* [Mention any issues](https://gitlab.com/worldcon/2020-wellington/issues) relating to your change in your commit messages.
 For example
   ```
   issue #1: Rework guide, move OSX specific instructions into it's own file
   ```
 * Trivial changes that are not specific to issues don't need this.
-Please instead mention "docs", "maint", or "packaging" as appropriate.
+Please instead mention "docs", "maint", "bugfix", or "packaging" as appropriate.
 For example
   ```
   docs: Rework guide, move OSX specific instructions into it's own file